Skip to main content

 All relevant NGOs and knowledge centres participate in expert groups or the Advisory Board.

-Additionally, private partners in the telecommunication sector - large ISP's, mobile providers and the hosting sector - are supporting the centre, both financially and by taking part in the working groups and Advisory Board.
+Additionally, private partners in the telecommunication sector - large ISP's, mobile providers and the hosting sector - are supporting the centre, either financially and by taking part in the working groups and Advisory Board.

-Netherlands SIC logo
+SIC Netherlands logo

-Profile last updated: October 2024
+Profile last updated: December 2025

 About the organisation